kelveden/milli/README.md

 Convenience function equivalent to `Stub.body(body).contentType(contentType)`;

 #### Stub.header(name, value)
-Match against a specific header with value regex.
+Match against a specific header with value.
+(Value may be a RegExp.)

 #### Stub.param(name, value)
-Match against a specific querystring parameter with value regex.
+Match against a specific querystring parameter with value.
+(Value may be a RegExp.)

+#### Stub.query(name, value)
+Synnoym for `stub.param`.
+See above.

 #### Stub.capture(captureId)
 Instructs milli to capture the content of the request matched against the stub by logging it with the specified `captureId`.
 This id can